KentHaeger/SaveOurShip2/Changenotes.md

 - Added Stabilize Forever Dev command for graveyard maps
 - Engine exhaust zone offset moved to XML
 - Small fix for immediate ememy retreat at the start of ship battle
+- PDs will target first shulle instead of random one, that helps in more efficient ant-shuttle defense